llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

     elements corresponding to the source language thread of execution upon which the user is focused, if any.

-    The DWARF is ill-formed if E contains an `DW_OP_fbreg` operation, or the resulting location description L is not comprised of one single location description SL.
+    The DWARF is ill-formed if E contains a `DW_OP_fbreg` operation, or the resulting location description L is not comprised of one single location description SL.